|Dawson, Michael N||University of California-Merced (UC Merced)||Principal Investigator|

 - added conventional header with dataset name, PI name, version date

-- replaced blanks records
+- replaced blanks cells with nd

 |lake_code||3-letter code for sampled lake name||unitless|